One more thing ! ......

 Krishna elaborates the same and says you do your duty so that you set an example.
 The man wallowing in a different world not performing his duty will eventually understand and follow your example.

-This inaction about correction would be troubling to many and is to be read in that context – not when you are in a teaching mode or any such or similar context .
+This inaction about correction would be troubling to many and is to be read in that context – not when you are in a teaching ( father- child) mode or any such or similar context .
 If it is a person who is being taught correction is perfectly normal !!

 More about that later!!

-PS : There is always this troubling question people bring up.
+PS : There is a troubling question people bring up.
 What if you are genuinely upset with a wrong and then you are shouting in anger !?! is that not in a different class ?
 The answer is a big NO !.
-If you are genuinely upset at a wrong thing the best way is to correct it "patiently" .
+If you are genuinely upset at a wrong thing, the best way is to correct it 'patiently' .
 Patience is the key word that supports correction!!
 Anger creates opposition to the ease of correction !!
 All behavioral scientists tell us that !!

 Om Tat Sat !!